 Each year, LPP students in their final year undertake a public policy campaign.
 Working with their professors, students devise, design, research, and present a policy campaign on an issue of national or regional importance.
 Students often work with legislators, regulators, and other stakeholders as part of the process.
-These projects are a unique opportunity for CUA students to engage in policymaking directly and to see firsthand the complexities involved in making change happen.
+These projects are a unique opportunity for Catholic Law students to engage in policymaking directly and to see firsthand the complexities involved in making change happen.

-Student Policy Projects 2017
+LPP Student Public Policy Projects

 - Address the looming shortage of commercial pilots by implementing a special user fee on airline tickets and using the proceeds to subsidize the cost of pilot training programs.

-- Improve the treatment of animals in commercial settings by modifying proposed legislation in Maryland to more closely resemble best practices gleaned from other States.
+- Improve the treatment of animals in commercial settings by modifying proposed legislation in Maryland to more closely resemble best practices gleaned from other states.

-- Improve the law in Washington DC to allow for next of kin to have legal access to a decedent’s digital information such as email and text messages.
+- Improve the law in Washington, D.C., to allow for next-of-kin to have legal access to a decedent’s digital information such as email and text messages.

-- Consider the merits of an expedited federal review process for a pilot program to combat spread of the Zika virus by using genetically modified mosquitoes.
+- Consider the merits of an expedited federal review process for a pilot program to combat the spread of the Zika virus by using genetically modified mosquitoes.

 - Improve the market for organ donations with a tax credit for employers who let employees take time off for organ donations and by making changes to the public school curriculum.

-- Propose amendments to tenant’s rights legislation in Washington DC to enhance the ability of tenants to stay in their buildings before a landlord can redevelop and sell the property.
+- Propose amendments to tenant’s rights legislation in Washington, D.C., to enhance the ability of tenants to stay in their buildings before a landlord can redevelop and sell the property.

 - Make clarifying changes to federal appropriations legislation to protect the rights of victims of sex trafficking.